 You can also supplement your portfolio with shares of mutual funds and exchange-traded funds (ETFs).
 These funds spread your dollars across a broad range of commodities, stocks, bonds and index funds.
 These investment tools can offer diversified exposure to an asset class with low fees because they don’t require active management.

-One significant advantage of investing in mutual funds or ETFs is gaining access to professional portfolio management.
+One significant advantage of investing in mutual funds or ETFs is access to professional portfolio management.
 Fund managers make decisions about which securities to buy and sell based on the fund’s stated objectives, saving you considerable time and research.
 This professional oversight can be particularly valuable for investors who don’t have the expertise or time to actively manage their investments.

 To invest part of your $10,000 in shares of mutual funds or ETFs, open a brokerage account with a broker like Vanguard or Fidelity Investments.